blawok/crypto-quick-view/README.md

 # cryptoQuickView
 Python (Flask) university project of creating cryptocurrency dashboard web app.\
-The whole logic of this app is that you select (or use default values) a cryptocurrency and period of time, and it will show you a dashboard and some tables of that cryptocurrency.
+The whole logic of this app is that you select (or use default values of) a cryptocurrency and period of time, and it will show you a dashboard and some tables of that cryptocurrency.

 ## Installation

-Clone repository (https://github.com/blawok/cryptoQuickView.git) to your desired directory (mine is GIT/) and then
+Clone repository (https://github.com/blawok/cryptoQuickView.git) to your desired directory (mine is GIT/) and then \

+For Python 3.6 or newer:
 ```bash
 cd GIT/cryptoQuickView
 pip install -r requirements